Follow in Monet's footsteps with your private guide

 The tour still takes place, unless it could be dangerous (severe orange or red weather warning by Meteo France).
 Monet's gardens are very enjoyable to stroll around when it is drizzling, the light is beautiful and it is less crowded.
 You will need waterproof clothes and an umbrella per person.

 Should the tour be cancelled because of dangerous weather, we would try to re-schedule it.
-If it is not possible, the guarantee will be refunded.
+If it is not possible, it will be refunded.

 And if I'm late?